 Should I still attend my antenatal appointments in the community?

-Yes -maternity care is essential and you should still continue to attend all antenatal appointments unless you have been informed otherwise.
-Please attend by yourself.
-Do not attend if you or anyone in your household has symptoms of COVID19.
+Yes - maternity care is essential and you should still continue to attend all hospital antenatal appointments unless you have been informed otherwise.
+Do not attend if you or anyone in your household has symptoms of Covid-19.
 In this case, you should contact your community midwife for further advice.